doolin/sodes/deck/sodes.md

 # 2 An Introduction to Service-Oriented Design 27

-Use of Service-Oriented Design in the Wild 27 Service-Oriented Design Versus Service-Oriented Architecture Versus RESTful-Oriented Architecture 28
+* Use of Service-Oriented Design in the Wild

+* Service-Oriented Design Versus Service-Oriented Architecture Versus RESTful-Oriented Architecture

-Making the Case for Service-Oriented Design 29 Isolation 30 Robustness 34 Scalability 35 Agility 36 Interoperability 37
+* Making the Case for Service-Oriented Design

-Reuse 38
+  * Isolation, Robustness, Scalability, Agility, Interoperability, Reuse

-Conclusion 38
+* Conclusion 38

 # 3 Case Study: Social Feed Reader 41

-A Typical Rails Application 41
+* A Typical Rails Application

-The Rails Social Feed Reader Application 45
+* The Rails Social Feed Reader Application
 Features 46
 Current Setup 46 Converting to Services 54

 Segmenting into Services 54

 Breaking Up the Application into Services 54 Conclusion 58

 # 4 Service and API Design 59